medusa-network/documentation/docs/developers/typescript/example.md

 :::warning DO NOT USE IN PRODUCTION

-This is a very simple contract but insecure !
+This is a very simple contract but insecure!

 :::